lukelcc/lukelcc/README.md

 - 👋 Hi, I’m @lukelcc
-- 👀 I’m interested in game development
+- 👀 I’m interested in game development, or any programming job
 - 🌱 I’m currently learning Unity C#
 - 💞️ I’m looking to collaborate on making 2D games
 - 📫 How to reach me: lukelcc@gmail.com